druminik/contrib/osm-leaf/README.md

 If the JSON payload of a location publish contains course-over-ground (`cog`), velocity (`vel`) and altitude (`alt`) elements, these are displayed accordingly.
 (Note that these attributes are currently set only by our [Greenwich software](https://github.com/owntracks/gw).)
+The arrow indicates course-over-ground and moves accordingly.

 ![COG details](screenshot3.png)